javajavascript/springboot-databasetest/README.md

 The error message will never tell you that the version is wrong or incompatible!
 You have to check these yourself, and people just figure it out with experience

+This kind of problem doesn't happen in JavaScript Node JS because the console clearly tells you when a package dependency version is outdated or depreciated.
+Spring Boot doesn't say anything!

 -------------------------------------------------------------

 Framework Important Note